Should You Avoid Mineral Oils in Skincare?

 It is also worth noting that the mineral oils used in cosmetics are much more refined and purified than the crude oils used in the automotive, railroad, and aviation industries.
 On top of that, no restrictions have been set in place by governmental agencies to limit mineral oils in skincare as well.

-To summarize what we’ve learned so far, mineral oils are generally safe for human health, and there are no known significant repercussions if used.
+To summarize what we’ve learned so far, mineral oil is generally safe for human health, and there are no known significant repercussions if used.
 All things considered, mineral oils still have their setbacks, and we feel like it’d still be best to avoid using them on your skin if possible.
 Better be safe than sorry, you know?

 Mineral oils ultimately do not provide any benefits to the skin other than the prevention of water loss.
 They also mainly benefit one skin type (dry skin) and are not too great for the others.
 The truth is, there are many other products (like ours!) out there that can do the same thing without jeopardizing your skin—some examples being shea butter and coconut oil, among others.